-But there’s second factor behind Wang’s celebrity: a wardrobe as edgy and sensational as her performance style.
-To the shock and amazement of the classical music world, the young virtuoso routinely strides onstage in revealing Technicolor gowns, merciless stilettos — all manner of looks generally reserved for the red carpet.
+But there’s a second factor behind Wang’s celebrity: a wardrobe as edgy and sensational as her performance style.
+To the shock and amazement of the classical music world, the young virtuoso routinely strides onstage in revealing technicolor gowns, merciless stilettos — all manner of looks generally reserved for the red carpet.

-You’re likely not surprised that neither the press nor the public knows what to do with this.
+You’re likely unsurprised that neither the press nor the public knows what to do with this.
 The first time I heard Wang perform, last summer, there was pop-star-level electricity in the house, but some audience members radiated discomfort.
 The critical backlash for Wang’s brand of glamour goes back to 2011, when she marched out to perform with the LA Philharmonic at the Hollywood Bowl in this wee orange number.

 Here was the LA Times: